fire2a/documentacion/docs/fire2a-lib.md

 Some use cases:

-* Want to look at DownStream Protection Value implementation code?
+* Want to look/use/adapt DownStream Protection Value implementation code?
 * I forgot again, how to load a .tif raster into a numpy array + a properties dictionary?

 Developers & academic researchers are welcome to contribute!